Skip to content

 Panel Pricing

-Most shops quote full wraps.
-But customers often need partial coverage.
-Understanding panel-by-panel costs lets you quote any configuration accurately—from a single hood to a three-quarter wrap.
+Most shops quote full wraps, but customers often need partial coverage.
+Understanding panel-by-panel costs lets you quote partial wraps accurately, from a single hood to a three-quarter wrap.

 Why Panel-by-Panel Pricing Matters